You can perform backups in individual non-global zones, or back up the entire system from the global zone:

 You have commercial network backup software.

-You might decide to perform backups within the non-global zones in the following cases.
+You might decide to perform backups from within a non-global zone in the following cases.

 The non-global zone administrator needs the ability to recover from less serious failures or to restore application or user data specific to a zone.